'Boys & Sex' Reveals That Young Men Feel 'Cut Off From Their Hearts'

 On how boys described an "ideal" man to her

 They saw girls as equals and deserving of their place on the playing field and in class and in leadership, and they had female friends.
 So that had really changed.
 But I would ask them all the time to just give me a kind of lightning round of the ideal guy.
 And when we would do that, it was like they were channeling 1955.
 It was still all about stoicism, sexual conquest, dominance, aggression — or this weird combination of being both aggressive and chill — athleticism, wealth.
 It was really narrow.
 And they would talk a lot, particularly about ... suppressing feelings.
 And a lot of guys would say to me that they had figured out ... how to build a wall inside to block off any feelings except, maybe, happiness and anger.
-They would talk about training themselves not to feel, or training themselves not to cry.
+They would talk about training themselves not to feel or training themselves not to cry.

 On boys' use of homophobic epithets, such as f**